kframework/c-semantics/README.md

 You can look at the provided queries and construct your own, or access the database using your own programs.
 Different runs of the tool are kept distinct in the database, so you can run a bunch of programs and then analyze the collective data.
-You can simply delete "maudeProfileDBfile.sqlite" file to start another series of tests with a fresh database.
+You can simply delete `maudeProfileDB.sqlite` file to start another series of tests with a fresh database.

 #### Testing the semantics